-I am actively seeking a publisher for my English translation of Andrey’s novel ‘World Creation Recipes’.
+I am actively seeking a publisher for my English translation of Andrey’s novel World Creation Recipes.
 Andrey himself holds the foreign rights.

-Poet and fiction writer Andrey Filimonov (b.
-1969) is a native of Tomsk, the 400-year-old “Athens of Siberia” and center of White Russian resistance during the Russian Civil War.
-Andrey studied philosophy before training as a journalist.His poetry and stories have appeared in Nestolichnaya literatura, Antologiya russkogo verlibra, Sibirskiye ogni, Vavilon, and elsewhere.
+Andrey is the founder of the ambulatory poetry festival ‘PlaseNigde’.His poetry and stories have appeared in Nestolichnaya literatura, Antologiya russkogo verlibra, Sibirskiye ogni, Vavilon, and elsewhere.

 World Creation Recipes uses archive material, the author’s conversations with his grandmother Galina, and Andrey’s acute poetic ear for language (sometimes harsh, sometimes playful, often soulful, occasionally shocking) to take us twisting and turning from Ivanovo to Odessa to Kiev to the closed city of Tomsk, with glimpses of Europe as seen through Soviet eyes along the way.
 The heart of the book is the love between the author’s grandparents Galina and Dima, and that central theme sends out sundry radial narratives: the disappearance in WWII of Galina’s brother Vitya and Dima’s mother and sister, the arrest and disappearance of Dima’s father, the trouble brought on Dima and

 Galina by the emigration to England of Dima’s half brother, the birth of Galina and Dima’s son Victor (the author’s father) during a fight to save Galina’s life from dysentery, and on to Galina’s and Dima’s own eventual deaths at venerable ages.
 The end is an hallucinatory coda – a trip to counterpoint the journey taken by the narrative – in which we learn how Andrey found the strength (and love) to write the book.